sammchardy/python-idex/README.rst

 Features
 --------

-- Implementation of all non trading REST endpoints.
+- Implementation of all REST endpoints except for withdraw/deposit.
 - Helper functions for your wallet address
 - Response exception handling